 You can see that the path is gentle and appropriate for seniors and all fitness levels.

-The mansions line the landward side of the path, with gate marked ‘private’ leading to stairways down the cliff to the jetties built to accompany the houses above.
+The mansions line the landward side of the path, with gate marked ‘private’ leading to stairways down the cliff to the jetties built to accompany the elegant houses above.

 Even though much of the beach views down to the water involve private jetties, there are several small beaches and coves that can be accessed by stairs along the route.
 Locals can be seen walking along Millionaire’s Walk carrying towels on their way to these secluded little swimming spots.

 As you near Lentell Avenue, the houses become larger and there are wonderful views of Sorrento Pier and towards the Melbourne CBD.

 The Sorrento Portsea Artists’ Trail

 At the beginning and the end of the Millionaire’s Walk, you will find images of paintings by Streeton, Boyd, and Hodgkinson as the walk is a part of the larger Sorrento-Portsea Artists’ Trail.

 As you can see from the map above, there are four images to find along the Millionaire’s Walk.

 You will find this image on the right at Lentell Avenue.
 In fact, if you are beginning the walk at Lentell Avenue and you reach this Trail marker, you will need to turn around and look to your right.
 There you’ll find the black gate that is the entrance to the Millionaire’s Walk.